jpgorganizer/ioBroker.smartgarden/README.md

 [https://developer.1689.cloud/apis/GARDENA+smart+system+API#/swagger](https://developer.1689.cloud/apis/GARDENA+smart+system+API#/swagger).
 There you'll find a description for every data point; except for those which are marked as data points of the adapter and not of the GARDENA smart system API.

+The adapter creates its own data points for various features / options when the feature is selected.
+These data points are not automatically deleted when the feature is deselected.
+If you no longer need these data points, they must be deleted by hand.

 ### For SERVICE_MOWER
 #### Controlling